 The underwriters are obligated to purchase all of the notes if they purchase any of the notes.
 The underwriters propose to offer some of the notes directly to the public at the public offering price set forth on the cover page of this prospectus supplement.
 After the initial offering of the notes to the public, the underwriters may change the public offering prices.
 The underwriters may offer and sell the notes through certain of their affiliates.
 The offering of the notes by the underwriters is subject to receipt and acceptance and subject to the underwriters' right to reject any order in whole or in part.
-Some of the notes will be offered and sold in transactions that are exempt from the registration requirements of the Securities Act pursuant to Regulation S thereunder, and this prospectus supplement may be used in connection with such offers and sales.

-The underwriting discount that Chile is to pay to the underwriters in connection with this offering is 0.035% of the principal amount of the notes.
+The underwriting discount that Chile is to pay to the underwriters in connection with this offering is 0.025% of the principal amount of the 2027 notes, 0.025% of the principal amount of the 2034 notes and 0.025% of the principal amount of the 2052 notes.